Peninsula Area is the area north of Jardine River.

 Whether you drove up via Loyalty Beach or Bamaga, you first come to Lockerbie -

-not a community - just ruins of a historical
+not a community - but

 by Frank Jardine